MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

 ## View job output and wait for job completion

-View the job in Azure Machine Learning studio by selecting the link in the output of the previous cell.
+To view the job in Azure Machine Learning studio, select the link in the output of the previous cell.
 The output of this job looks like this in the Azure Machine Learning studio.
-Explore the tabs for various details like metrics, outputs etc. Once completed, the job registers a model in your workspace as a result of training.
+Explore the tabs for various details like metrics, outputs etc. After the job finishes, it registers a model in your workspace as a result of training.

 :::image type="content" source="media/tutorial-azure-ml-in-a-day/view-job.gif" alt-text="Screenshot shows the overview page for the job.":::

 > [!IMPORTANT]
-> Wait until the status of the job is complete before returning to this notebook to continue.
+> Wait until the status of the job is complete before you return to this notebook to continue.
 The job takes 2 to 3 minutes to run.
-It could take longer (up to 10 minutes) if the compute cluster has been scaled down to zero nodes and custom environment is still building.
+It could take longer, up to 10 minutes, if the compute cluster has been scaled down to zero nodes and custom environment is still building.

-When you run the cell, the notebook output shows a link to the job's details page on Azure Studio.
+When you run the cell, the notebook output shows a link to the job's details page on Machine Learning studio.
 Alternatively, you can also select Jobs on the left navigation menu.

 A job is a grouping of many runs from a specified script or piece of code.
 Information for the run is stored under that job.
-The details page gives an overview of the job, the time it took to run, when it was created, etc. The page also has tabs to other information about the job such as metrics, Outputs + logs, and code.
-Listed here are the tabs available in the job's details page:
+The details page gives an overview of the job, the time it took to run, when it was created, and other information.
+The page also has tabs to other information about the job such as metrics, Outputs + logs, and code.
+Here are the tabs available in the job's details page:

-- Overview: The overview section provides basic information about the job, including its status, start and end times, and the type of job that was run
+- Overview: Basic information about the job, including its status, start and end times, and the type of job that was run
-- Inputs: The input section lists the data and code that were used as inputs for the job.
+- Inputs: The data and code that were used as inputs for the job.
 This section can include datasets, scripts, environment configurations, and other resources that were used during training.
-- Outputs + logs: The Outputs + logs tab contains logs generated while the job was running.
+- Outputs + logs: Logs generated while the job was running.
 This tab helps troubleshooting if anything goes wrong with your training script or model creation.
-- Metrics: The metrics tab showcases key performance metrics from your model such as training score, f1 score, and precision score.
+- Metrics: Key performance metrics from your model such as training score, f1 score, and precision score.

 <!-- nbend -->

 ## Clean up resources

-If you plan to continue now to other tutorials, skip to [Next steps](#next-step).
+If you plan to continue now to other tutorials, skip to [Related content](#related-content).

 ### Stop compute instance

 If you're not going to use it now, stop the compute instance:

 1. In the studio, in the left navigation area, select **Compute**.
-1. In the top tabs, select **Compute instances**
+1. In the top tabs, select **Compute instances**.
 1. Select the compute instance in the list.
 1. On the top toolbar, select **Stop**.